charan-sattu/PGD_NITW/README.md

 # PGD_NITW
 This repo is the course work of the PGD program offered by E&amp;ICT academy, NITW.
+Post Graduate Program in Artificial Intelligence and Machine Learning

 # Topics Covered
 1. Python